1 - ClickHouse® row-level deduplication

 • can force you to use suboptimal primary key (which will guarantee record uniqueness)

-• you need to store previous state of the record somewhere, or extract it before ingestion from clickhouse
+• you need to store previous state of the record somewhere, or extract it before ingestion from ClickHouse

 • deduplication is eventual (same as with Replacing)